Most Pain Treatments Damned With Faint Praise

 If you’re a glass-is-half-full person, you might be happy to say that weakly positive results are “better than nothing.”
 Science says chiropractic adjustment of my back might improve my back pain by 3%?
 Heck, I’ll take 3%!

 The null hypothesis — a pillar of the scientific method — is that most hopeful theories amount to nothing when carefully checked.
 In plain English, the null hypothesis says, “Most ideas turn out to be wrong.”
-And therefore most weakly positive results will turn out to be the product of bias and wishful thinking.
+And therefore most weakly positive results will turn out to be the product of bias, p-hacking, and wishful thinking.
 And that’s fine.

 The null hypothesis has kicked a lot of theories butts over the centuries.
 It is still the champ.

-Maybe it’s just hard to confirm?
+Maybe the effect of a treatment is just hard to confirm?

 Perhaps.